 Powerful talons ensure the effectiveness of hunts, as their pressing force is about 15 times stronger than a human hand.

 A golden eagle trained by falconers can even hunt down a wolf.
-However in the wild such cases are rare.
+However, in the wild such cases are rare.
 A trained eagle can attack a human.

 A documented attack of a golden eagle tackling a sika deer (Cervus nippon) in Siberia is presented later in the article.

 This distinctive show is sometimes repeated more than 3 times.
 The female reciprocates by taking a lump of soil and doing the same thing male did.
-However, contrary to customs of bald eagles (Haliaeetus leucocephalus), mating does not take place every year.
+However, contrary to the customs of bald eagles (Haliaeetus leucocephalus), mating does not take place every year.